 1. Work Order Request Form

-When there’s a maintenance project in progress, it can affect many employees’ workflows, so those personnel will want to know when the project will be done.
+When there’s a maintenance project in progress, it can affect many employees’ workflows, so maintenance personnel will want to know when the project will be done.
 A progress tracker on your work order software allows stakeholders to see the status of their submitted work orders and saves your maintenance team from answering frequent requests for updates.